redhat-nfvpe/onap-lab-experimental/README.md

 Red Hat ONAP Lab
 ================

+Create a reusable, reproducible lab for running and developing on ONAP on top of a supportable stack of Linux, OpenStack, and Kubernetes.

 This documentation is lengthy.
-Our goal here is not only to guide you towards a running ONAP Lab based on supported products, but also to help you understand and debug each step so that you can own and administer it.
+Our goal here is to help you understand and debug each step so that you can own and administer the lab.

 Supported Starting Points
 -------------------------

-* All you have is bare metal: No problem!
-This guide will take you from zero to ONAP.
+* All you have is bare metal: This guide will take you from zero to ONAP.
 The entire lab can be installed on a single physical machine.
 Depending on your requirements, you can also spread it out on several physical machines.
 * You already have a Kubernetes cluster: Start with chapter 5.
 * You already have an OpenStack cloud: Start with chapter 4.

 For a single-physical-machine lab you do need hefty server-class or workstation hardware.
 A great budget solution is to buy a used workstation, such as a Dell Precision T7600 or an HP Z820 from 2012-13.
+They come with up to 256GB of RAM, 16 cores, and plenty of space for storage drives.

 Software Layers